-Notes:
+Notes :-

-- (a) The related company is the ultimate holding company of Xu Sheng.
-The balance is denominated in Hong Kong Dollar and Singapore Dollar, unsecured, interest-free and repayable on demand. - (b) The related company is the intermediate holding company of Vantage Leader.
-The balance is denominated in Hong Kong Dollar and Singapore Dollar, unsecured, interest-free and repayable on demand.
+- (a) CIFI is the ultimate holding company of Xu Sheng.
+The amount is denominated in Hong Kong Dollar and Singapore Dollar, interest-free, unsecured and repayable on demand. - (b) The related company is the immediate holding company of Vantage Leader.
+The amount is denominated in Hong Kong Dollar and Singapore Dollar, interest-free, unsecured and repayable on demand. - (c) The related company is a fellow subsidiary of Vantage Leader.
+The related company has the same shareholder and certain common directors as Vantage Leader. - (d) The related company is a subsidiary of Xu Sheng.
+The amount is interest-free, unsecured and repayable on demand. - (e) The amount is interest-free, unsecured and repayable on demand. - (f) The related company is a fellow subsidiary of Vantage Leader.
+The amount is denominated in Hong Kong Dollar and interest-bearing at HIBOR plus 2.25% per annum and is repayable in 2026.